 Who We Are

 The Cordry-Sweetwater Conservancy District is nestled in the north-east corner of beautiful Brown County, Indiana.
-Throughout our 50+ year history, the District has grown into one of Indiana's best-kept secrets.
+Throughout our 60 year history, the District has grown into one of Indiana's best-kept secrets.
 The two lakes, Cordry & Sweetwater, are two of the cleanest, clearest lakes in the entire state.
-They are both spring-fed and have a relatively small amount of watershed entering them, which aids in the mesmerizing clarity of the water.
+They are both spring-fed and have a relatively small amount of watersheds entering them, which aids in the mesmerizing clarity of the water.

 The CSCD is the governing entity of the District and owns the lakes and the park areas.
-However, this great community also has it's own volunteer fire department on-site, its own library ran by the Brown County Public Library, and the Cordry-Sweetwater Lot Owners Association which has a clubhouse and hosts a variety of great community events all year long including the famous Fourth of July Fireworks over Sweetwater Lake.
+However, this great community also has its own volunteer fire department on-site, its own library ran by the Brown County Public Library, and the Cordry-Sweetwater Lot Owners Association which has a clubhouse and hosts a variety of great community events all year long including the famous Fourth of July Fireworks over Sweetwater Lake.